syncfusion-content/blazor-docs/blazor/pdfviewer-2/migration.md

 ---
 layout: post
-title: Migration from PDF Viewer (Classic) to PDF Viewer control | Syncfusion®
+title: Migration from PDF Viewer (Classic) to PDF Viewer | Syncfusion®
-description: This section explains the features available in the PDF Viewer control over PDF Viewer (Classic).
+description: This section explains the features available in the PDF Viewer control compared to PDF Viewer (Classic).
 platform: Blazor
 control: SfPdfViewer
 documentation: ug